yixuanLL/EoN/README.md

+# EoN
-# Echo of Neighbors: Privacy Amplification for Personalized Private Federated Learning with Shuffle Model
+Echo of Neighbors: Privacy Amplification for Personalized Private Federated Learning with Shuffle Model